 This course is an introduction to the workings of the human resources aspect of a business operation.
 It includes a discussion of wage and salary considerations, performance evaluations, benefits, employee hiring and firing, and policy and procedure implementation.
 Lec.
 Hrs.
 040 Lab Hrs.
 000 Other Hrs.
 000

-MAN 2500 International Business Management
+MAN 2604 Introduction to International Management